CodeJockey1337/frameworks_project3/README.md

 =Assignment Three
-*C hoose a server-side web application framework other than rails and create an application using it.
+* Choose a server-side web application framework other than rails and create an application using it.
 * Create a paper and an approximately 25 minutes presentation/demonstration based on your findings.
-* * The presentation/demonstrations will start in class on March 7th.
+* The presentation/demonstrations will start in class on March 7th.
 Submit the paper here.

 ==The form of your paper must be the following.
 ===Abstract/Executive Summary